luckie/best_in_place/README.md

 ### Binding to ajax:success

 The 'ajax:success' event is triggered upon success.
-Bind to it as follows:
+Use bind:

     $('.best_in_place').bind("ajax:success", function(){$(this).closest('tr').effect('highlight'));});

 ### Providing data to the callback

-Use the :data option to provide data to the callback.
+Use the :data option to add HTML5 data attributes to the best_in_place span.
 For example, in your view:

     <%= best_in_place @user, :name, :data => {:user_name => @user.name} %>

-Bind to the ajax:success:
+And in your javascript:

     $('.best_in_place').bind("ajax:success", function(){ alert('Name updated for '+$(this).data('userName')); });